jakob-dunning/rest-api/README.md

 - Add authorization features to the API
 - Serve API though HTTPS only
 - Keep .env out of GIT repository, add instructions to set up
+- Add githook to run phpstan and phpcs on commit